-At the Educational Travel Community (ETC) Conference this year, our Group Travel Team had the wonderful pleasure of listening to a very powerful and moving keynote address given by Wade Davis.
+At the annual Educational Travel Community (ETC) Conference, our Group Travel Team had the wonderful pleasure of listening to a very powerful and moving keynote address given by Wade Davis.
 Davis, a cultural anthropologist and ethnobotanist, has been named by National Geographic Society as one of the “Explorers for the Millennium.”
 Davis has been described as “a rare combination of scientist, scholar, poet and passionate defender of all of life’s diversity”—and it’s no surprise why.

 During his talk, Davis went into detail about his passion for living with, studying and appreciating “those who have not forgotten the old ways,” like Jaguar shamans, Inuit elders and Buddhists living in the Himalayas.
 By traveling to the most remote parts of the world and fully immersing himself in the local tribes and culture, Davis learned how indigenous people welcome and live with the diversity of the world.